isomerpages/psd-publicservice/index.md

           linktext: Learn more
           url: ""
   - infopic:
-      title: Unsure of your career?
-      subtitle: Add an image and text
+      subtitle: Explore the Public Sector
       id: infopic
       description: Whether you are a fresh entry to the workforce, or making a career switch, join us if you enjoy problem-solving alongside bright and passionate people!
-      button: Explore the Public Sector
+      button: See what we do
       url: /what-we-do/sectors-and-pathways/
       alt: Image alt text
+  - infobar:
+      title: Infobar
+      subtitle: Add informational text
+      id: infobar
+      description: Infobar description
+      button: Button Text
 ---